Hxnter999/FindWDK/README.md

 # License
 FindWDK is licensed under the OSI-approved 3-clause BSD license.
 You can freely use it in your commercial or opensource software.
+Additional components added by Hxnter999 are licensed under the MIT License, unless otherwise specified.

 # Version history
 ## Version 2.0.0